Where should you turn if you are sick or injured and cannot work in Illinois?

 COVID-19 is a qualifying medical reason when the covered individual cannot perform their full-time job duties, and the illness continues beyond the elimination period.

-Short-term disability does not cover the care of family members.
+Caring for family members does not make you disabled.
 Therefore, workers who take off from work to watch over a sick spouse or child are not eligible.

 The policy elimination period defines how quickly benefits begin.
-Most people recover from COVID-19 within two weeks, meaning some might be ineligible for claim payments depending on their policy features.
+Most people recover from COVID-19 within two weeks, but depending on their policy features, some might be ineligible for claim payments.

 How It Works